muglug/php-rfcs/0000-noreturn-type.md

 }
 ```

-PHP developers can call these functions safe in the knowledge that no statements after the function call will be evaluated:
+PHP developers can call these functions, safe in the knowledge that no statements after the function call will be evaluated:

 ```php
 function sayHello(?User $user) {